Words

 More Words

-My Substack newsletter, called “Armchair Vertigo,” is where I collect my writing about what we know but do not believe.
+Subscribe to my Substack newsletter, “Armchair Vertigo,” where I collect my writing about what we know but do not believe.
 Sign up for a weekly intellectual amuse-bouche.
+And to be one of the first to get the link to my free will essay when the Missouri Review comes out in June.

 Check it out: https://davidjfrost.substack.com/